Authors: Build Your Street Team in 4 Simple Steps

 In this post, we’ll show you what a street team is, reveal two proven methods for building one from the ground up, and look at how to get them to publicize your book for you.

-1. Find out what makes a ‘street team’
+1. Find out what makes an 'author street team'

 Originally, street teams were used by record companies to promote new artists.
 Their tactics involved moving albums to the front of racks at record stores, plastering posters all over town, and inundating radio stations with requests.
 Over time, this approach evolved and gentler variations of street teams are now being used by independent artists of all stripes.